epiasini/SubPID/README.md

 This package is composed by two parts:

-- A MATLAB implementation of the positive information decomposition (PID) for distributions over three random variables using the definitions from Bertschinger, N., Rauh, J., Olbrich, E., Jost, J., and Ay, N. /Quantifying unique information./ Entropy,
+- A MATLAB implementation of the partial information decomposition (PID) for distributions over three random variables using the definitions from Bertschinger, N., Rauh, J., Olbrich, E., Jost, J., and Ay, N. /Quantifying unique information./ Entropy,